mczachurski/Swiftgger/README.md

     description: "This is a sample server for task server application.",
     authorizations: [.jwt(description: "You can get token from *sign-in* action from *Account* controller.")]
 )
-.addController(APIController(name: "Users", description: "Controller where we can manage users", actions: [
+.add(APIController(name: "Users", description: "Controller where we can manage users", actions: [
         APIAction(method: .get, route: "/users",
             summary: "Getting all users",
             description: "Action for getting all users from server",